NuuttiBoi/OTP/README.md

-# WhipRent
+# Whipe Rent

-## Jäsenet
+## Team Members
-* Nuutti Turunen
+- Nuutti Turunen
-* Nahal Asif
+- Nahal Asif
-* Nimo Hanna Farah
+- Nimo Hanna Farah

-## Idea ja kohderyhmä
+## Idea

-The Car Rental App is designed to provide a seamless and user-friendly platform for renting vehicles.
-The app addresses the challenges of traditional car rental services by offering an online solution that allows users to browse, book, and manage their rentals conveniently from any device.
-Key features include a simple registration process, real-time availability of vehicles, and an intuitive interface for users to manage their rentals.
+WhipRent is a modern car rental app designed to streamline the vehicle rental process.
+It offers a user-friendly platform where users can browse available cars, make reservations, and manage bookings from any device.
+Key features include real-time vehicle availability, a simple registration process, and an intuitive interface for easy rental management.

-Our vision is to simplify the car rental experience by integrating modern technology and streamlining the entire process—from browsing cars to completing transactions.
-We aim to cater to individuals and businesses looking for flexible and efficient transportation options.
+Our mission is to enhance the car rental experience by making it fast, flexible, and accessible for both individuals and businesses seeking convenient transportation options.

 ## Target Audience

-The target audience for the Car Rental App includes:
+WhipRent serves the following user groups:

-- **Individual Renters**: People who need a vehicle for personal use, such as family trips, vacations, or temporary transportation needs.
+- **Individual Renters**: People renting cars for personal use, such as vacations or errands.
-- **Business Travelers**: Professionals who require rental cars for business trips or corporate events, looking for quick and reliable options.
+- **Business Travelers**: Professionals requiring reliable rentals for business trips.
-- **Tourists**: Visitors to a city or country who prefer the freedom of having a rented vehicle to explore their surroundings at their own pace.
+- **Tourists**: Visitors who prefer the freedom of renting a car to explore a city or region.
-- **Local Residents**: Individuals who may not own a car and need temporary access to a vehicle for errands, special occasions, or moving purposes.
+- **Local Residents**: Individuals who need temporary transportation but don't own a vehicle.
-- **Event Planners**: Businesses or individuals organizing events who require multiple vehicles for guests or logistics.
+- **Event Planners**: Organizers needing multiple vehicles for events or guest logistics.

-By understanding and catering to these diverse user groups, the Car Rental App aims to provide a valuable service that enhances mobility and convenience.
+By catering to these diverse groups, WhipRent offers a flexible and convenient car rental solution.

-## Miksi projekti on hyödyllinen
+## Why This Project is Beneficial

-Autovuokraamo sovellus tarjoaa monia etuja:
+WhipRent provides several advantages:

-1. **Käyttäjäystävällisyys**: Intuitiivinen käyttöliittymä tekee autovuokrauksesta helppoa ja nopeaa.
+1. **User-Friendly**: Simple and intuitive interface for easy car rental.

-2. **Ajansäästö**: Verkkovaraus vähentää odotusaikoja verrattuna perinteisiin autovuokraamoihin.
+2. **Time-Saving**: Online reservations eliminate the need for in-person processes.

-3. **Saavutettavuus**: Käyttäjät voivat varata autoja missä ja milloin tahansa, mikä lisää joustavuutta.
+3. **Accessibility**: Cars can be rented anytime, anywhere, increasing user flexibility.

-4. **Reaaliaikainen saatavuus**: Autotiedot ovat aina ajantasaisia, mikä parantaa asiakastyytyväisyyttä.
+4. **Real-Time Availability**: Up-to-date information on car availability ensures better planning.

-5. **Ympäristöystävällisyys**: Autovuokraus vähentää yksityisautoilua, mikä edistää kestävää liikennettä.
+5. **Eco-Friendly**: Encourages shared vehicle usage, reducing the demand for private cars and promoting sustainable transportation.

-Tämä projekti parantaa sekä käyttäjäkokemusta että liiketoimintamahdollisuuksia.
+This project improves user experience and offers business opportunities in the car rental industry.

-## Toiminnallisuudet
+## Features

-Car Rental App sisältää seuraavat päätoiminnot:
+WhipRent includes the following functionalities:

-1. **Käyttäjätilit**: Rekisteröityminen ja kirjautuminen.
+1. **User Accounts**: Register, log in, and manage user profiles.
-2. **Autohaku**: Saatavilla olevien autojen selailu ja hakeminen.
+2. **Car Browsing & Search**: Browse available cars and search based on preferences.
-3. **Varaukset**: Autojen varaaminen haluttuna ajankohtana.
+3. **Car Reservations**: Book a vehicle for specific time periods directly through the app.
-4. **Vuokraushistoria**: Käyttäjien aikaisempien vuokrausten tarkastelu.
+4. **Rental History**: View past and upcoming bookings.
-5. **Hallinta**: Mahdollisuus hallita autojen saatavuutta ja vuokrauksia.
+5. **Rental Modification**: Easily modify or cancel future bookings.

-Nämä toiminnot tekevät sovelluksesta tehokkaan ja käyttäjäystävällisen.
+6. **Admin Control Panel**: Admins can manage car listings, monitor rentals, and handle user accounts.

-## Käyttöohjeet
+## Instructions for Use

-1. **Rekisteröidy/Kirjaudu**: Luo uusi käyttäjätili tai kirjaudu sisään olemassa olevalla tunnuksella.
+1. **Register or Log In**: Create a new account or log in with existing credentials.

-2. **Selaa autoja**: Katso saatavilla olevat autot ja käytä hakutoimintoa löytääksesi sopivan auton.
+2. **Browse Cars**: Use the search feature to find a suitable vehicle.

-3. **Varaa auto**: Valitse haluamasi auto ja tee varaus valitsemallesi ajanjaksolle.
+3. **Reserve a Car**: Select a vehicle and confirm your booking.

-4. **Tarkista vuokraukset**: Näe vuokraushistoriasi ja hallitse tulevia varauksia.
+4. **Manage Bookings**: Check your rental history and modify future reservations as needed.

-5. **Hallinnointi** (vain ylläpitäjät): Lisää, poista tai muokkaa autoja sekä hallinnoi varauksia.
+5. **Admin Functions**: Admins can update car listings, oversee bookings, and manage users.

-Seuraa näitä vaiheita käyttöösi vuokrataksesi autoja helposti sovelluksen kautta.
+Follow these steps to easily rent cars using the WhipRent app.